-Every New Product requires a business case that analyses the material risks and the way these will be managed (= measured, mitigated, monitored and reported).
-Every business case must be accompanied by a written advice of group or local Risk Management before submission to the NPC.
+Every New and Active Product requires a business case that analyses the material risks and the way these will be managed (= measured, mitigated, monitored and reported).
+Every business case must be accompanied by a written advice of group or local Risk Management before submission to the NAPC.
+Each active product is reviewed in a 3 years cycle.

-Note that, twice a year, every entity needs to provide a comprehensive overview of its NPC activity to Group Value and Risk Management (listing out all new products, either approved or rejected, together with a short description).
-GVRM consolidates all these reports into its semi-annual 'NPC overview' reporting to the Group Trading Risk Committee (GTRC).
+Note that, twice a year, every entity needs to provide a comprehensive overview of its NAPC activity to Group Value and Risk Management (listing out all new products, either approved or rejected, and active product reviews together with a short description).
+GVRM consolidates all these reports into its semi-annual 'NAPC overview' reporting to the Group Trading Risk Committee (GTRC).